liamvt/Getting-and-Cleaning-Data-Course-Project/README.md

 1. Download the data from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. Unzip the "UCI HAR Dataset" folder into your working directory
-3. Copy the run_analysis.R file into your working directory and enter the command source("run_analysis.R")
+3. Copy the run_analysis.R file into your working directory
+4. The run_analysis.R script uses the plyr and dplyr packages.
+These packages need to be installed for the script to run.
+  - To install enter the following commands in R
+    * install.packages("dplyr"); install.packages("plyr")
+3. Enter the command source("run_analysis.R")

   - The run_analysis.R script performs the following transformations on the raw data:
       - Reads in the three parts of both the training and testing raw data sets